 A study by Stanford university found that up to 90% of overall cost can come after the launch of V1.0.

-The diagram below shows the product development pace for Thomson Reuters middle market funds product.
+The diagram below shows the application development pace for Thomson Reuters middle market funds product.

 Are there guiding principles you feel we have missed?
 Something unclear?
 We would love to hear your feedback.